 - Comply with all requests and don’t get defensive about it.
 Again, if you didn’t get permission to take it, you stole it.
 The original owner has the right to send a cease-and-desist or DCMA takedown notice, and you must comply with their request.
 If they choose to take legal action against you, they are in their right to do so.
 I personally never hear of litigation happening unless the infringement harms the original owner’s livelihood in some way (hurting their business, theft of profits, etc.), so usually, it’s a request for deletion and nothing beyond that (in other words, don’t panic!).

 - If you want to make money off of fanworks, check out places like Kindle Worlds, which has several franchises available for fanfic writers to legally publish their works for profit.
+[Update: Kindle Worlds was completely shuttered 8/29/2018.]
 You can also check out works in the public domain, or search Creative Commons for licenses that allow derivative works for commercial purposes.

-Holy cats, this was a long one.
-I hope you found it helpful, and if you have any questions about Copyright and Fair Use, don’t be afraid to consult the US Copyright Office website, which explains both in detail.
+I hope you found this article helpful, and if you have any questions about Copyright and Fair Use, don’t be afraid to consult the US Copyright Office website, which explains both in detail.
 The Stanford Law Libraries site for Copyright and Fair Use is another excellent source for more information.